 B2B e-commerce stands for business-to-business electronic commerce.
 This is an e-commerce business model, where goods or services are traded among businesses via online channels.
 In other words, this is a business model in which businesses sell products or provide services to other businesses online.

 The main feature of this business model is that it provides great revenue, but the market is not very large.
 For instance, if you have a business as your customer, it will order more products as it has a much larger budget than that of an individual.
-However, the sales cycle will be a lot longer because there are typically many people involved in the decision-making process.
+However, the sales cycle will be a lot longer because there are typically many people within the decision-making process.

 Business-to-consumer (B2C E-Commerce)